sheerun/prettier-standard/README.md

 **/*.ts
 ```

-This package currently doesn't recognize `.eslintignore` file for linting and just uses `.prettierignore`.
+You can also use `.eslintignore` to format some files, but prevent linting others.

 ### API